 The College will provide centrally funded and serviced phones for a small number of employees.
 Those responsibilities and the service that will be provided are as follows.

 There are two main circumstances that will warrant a college provided phone: 1) an on-call position where on-call hours are reimbursed and a common phone number is needed for the persons who share that on-call role and 2) positions where the employee’s mobility on campus is more than 50% of their job and he/she needs to be reachable at all times.
 In these cases the phone number is associated with a position or vehicle rather than an individual.
-Eligibility will be determined jointly by Information Services and the Chief Administrative Officer.
+Eligibility will be determined jointly by Library & Information Technology Services and the Chief Administrative Officer.

 The Telephone Services Office will select and provide phones for those who meet these criteria.
 Phone choices and service options will be as standardized as possible in order to maximize testing, reliability and supportability.
 Phones will generally be replaced on a two to three year cycle.
 The College will fund the replacement of at most one (outside of warranty) lost or broken phone per fiscal year.
 Expenses beyond that level will be covered by the employee’s department.